A Nation in Desperate Need

 112 Homes and Two Schools

 After seeing and experiencing the desperate need for homes to be rebuilt, Gary and the Young Living Foundation immediately put a plan into action.
-In Yarsa, a mountain village completely destroyed by the earthquakes, the foundation is rebuilding 112 homes and two schools.
-In addition to rebuilding the primary school, we will also build the first-ever high school in the village so students will no longer have to walk two hours each way to go to a secondary school.
+In Yarsa, a mountain village completely destroyed by the earthquakes, the foundation is rebuilding 100 homes and a primary school.

 Empowering a Village, Strengthening a Community

 To help us accomplish this and supply more than 50 jobs to unemployed locals, we’ve set up a brick-making plant in the area.
 Not only will the brick-making plant supply jobs to locals who are currently unemployed, it will also make use of an over-abundant local resource: mud.
 Gary has been spearheading the project and has traveled to Nepal multiple times to guide the construction efforts.
 We have also hired local construction workers and engineers and are using local equipment and materials where possible.

 A year before the earthquake, Pasang Sherpa took out a $5,000 USD loan to build a nice home for his wife and two sons in Yarsa.
 They were only in their new home for a few months when the earthquakes hit, leaving the home in complete ruins.
 Their food and clothes were buried under the rubble, and, like most families, they were forced to take shelter with the livestock before building a temporary tin home.